Myanmar civil war (2021–present): Continued battle for Myawaddy

-After Myawaddy's capture the junta launched Operation Aung Zeya, a counteroffensive to retake the town led by Light Infantry Division (LID) 55, numbering around 1,000 and reportedly led by the junta's second-in-command Soe Win.
+After Myawaddy's capture, the junta launched Operation Aung Zeya, a counteroffensive to retake the town led by Light Infantry Division (LID) 55, numbering around 1,000 and reportedly led by the junta's second-in-command Soe Win.
 On 16 April, the LID 55 began attempting to cross the Dawna Range but was continually intercepted by the KNLA and allies, being forced to retreat and reportedly experiencing heavy losses.

 Early in the counteroffensive KNLA forces withdrew from most of Kawkareik.
 On 21 April, a junta convoy was routed in Kawkareik Township, but junta forces successfully recaptured Kawkareik the next day despite losing vehicles to the KNLA.

 On 23 April, the KNA helped the LIB 275th soldiers sheltering under the 2nd Friendship Bridge to retake their base west of Myawaddy.
 The following day, KNU spokesman stated that they would "temporarily withdraw" from Myawaddy, but vowed to continue guerrilla attacks along the AH1.

 The stalled LID 55 advancement moving through the Dawna Range reached the Taw Naw waterfall by 29 April.
-However, the counteroffensive was stalled again, without any major gains the following month.
+However, the counteroffensive stalled again, without any major gains the following month.
 Residents reported that the KNA had helped "hundreds" of junta soldiers to reach Myawaddy through forested paths.